liamsmith3194/rock-paper-scissors/README.md

 ### Lighthouse Testing

-Intial lighthouse socres produced a performance of 100, accessibilty of 94 but only a score of 87 for best practices.
+Initial lighthouse socres produced a performance of 100, accessibilty of 94 but only a score of 87 for best practices.
 After exporting all images to webp files and giving the iframe element a title it improved to 94 (mobile) and 98 respectively.

 -   Mobile Results